daurnimator/lua-http/interfaces/connection.md

 ### `connection:flush(timeout)` <!-- --> {#connection:flush}

-Flushes all buffered outgoing data on the socket.
+Flushes buffered outgoing data on the socket to the operating system.
 Returns `true` on success.
-Returns `false` and the error if the socket fails to flush.
+On error, returns `nil`, an error message and an error number.

 ### `connection:shutdown()` <!-- --> {#connection:shutdown}